 2. Scrum for Small-Team Collaboration.
 Another great habit that has an initial learning curve is using scrum-like systems for small team collaboration.
 Sutherland and Sutherland’s Scrum: The Art of Doing Twice the Work in Half the Time, 2014, is a general introduction to scrum, a set of lean and agile project and software development tools and habits that empowers small teams to be more productive.
 It offers a brief overview and sales pitch for this powerful set of workflow habits.
 If you are impressed with the technique, as many are, read its appendix for the execution details.
 As with standing desks, there are a variety of supporting factors you need to get right to make scrum collaboration far more productive, in many small-group contexts, than whatever you might be using today.
 A raft of books with names like “scrum”, “agile” and “lean” can be found for lists of collaboration techniques, which are still evolving.

 3. Energy Management.
 Another powerful set of healthy habits revolves around maximizing your personal energy, and break recoveries (like the naps mentioned above).
 The real resource you care about, even more than things like “time”, is your energy level throughout the day.
 Many of us are near maxed out on the time we can allocate to our projects, but we are far from optimum on our energy, our attitude, our focus, our teams, and on our application of the Eight Skills to our current projects.
-So work on those factors as well as getting better at prioritizing your time.
+So work on those factors as well as get better at prioritizing your time.

 To improve your energy, healthy habits like standing desks, nap breaks, and drinking at least a liter of water a day (measure out what you must drink beforehand if you are bad at hydration) will all help.
 You can take your breaks informally, as most of us do, or on strict schedules, via methods like Pomodoro Technique, which a few folks find helpful.